![]() |

 Photo by Richard Austen |

-STEPHEN DANIELS is editor of Amaryllis Poetry and Strange Poetry.
-His poetry has been widely published, including in The Interpreter’s House, Obsessed With Pipework, Ink Sweat & Tears, And Other Poems, The Lake, Clear Poetry, Picaroon Poetry, The Fat Damsel, Three Drops from a Cauldron, Eunoia Review, Algebra of Owls, The Open Mouse, I am not a silent poet, Nutshells and Nuggets, Richard Jefferies Writers – ’78 Anthology, Domestic Cherry and Ink Sweat & Tears’ 12 Days of Christmas 2016.
-He was runner-up in the Candlestick Press micropoem competition 2015.
+STEPHEN DANIELS' poetry has been widely published, including in The Interpreter’s House, Obsessed With Pipework, Ink Sweat & Tears, And Other Poems, The Lake, Clear Poetry, Picaroon Poetry, The Fat Damsel, Three Drops from a Cauldron, Eunoia Review, Algebra of Owls, The Open Mouse, I am not a silent poet, Nutshells and Nuggets, Richard Jefferies Writers – ’78 Anthology, Domestic Cherry and Ink Sweat & Tears’ 12 Days of Christmas 2016.
+He was runner-up in Candlestick Press micropoem competition 2015.
 His V. Press poetry pamphlet is Tell Mistakes I Love Them.
 Website: www.stephenkirkdaniels.com.
 Twitter: @stephendaniels.

 JAMES DAVEY grew up in Bristol and currently lectures in Creative Writing at Bath Spa University.
 Before returning to the U.K. in 2014, he spent three years working in Catania, Sicily, as an English-language teacher.
 His poetry has previously appeared in journals including Poetry Wales, New Welsh Reader, Stand, The Warwick Review, Ambit, New Walk, Agenda, and The Interpreter’s House.
 How to Parallel Park is his debut poetry pamphlet.

 SARAH DOYLE is the Pre-Raphaelite Society’s Poet-in-Residence, and co-author of Dreaming Spheres: Poems of the Solar System (PS Publishing, 2014).
-Widely published, she was runner-up in the Keats-Shelley Essay Prize 2020 and Poetry Prize 2019, won the Wolverhampton Literature Festival poetry competition and Holland Park Press’s Brexit in Poetry in 2019, and was highly commended in the Forward Prizes 2018.
-Sarah holds an MA in Creative Writing from Royal Holloway College, London, and is researching a PhD in the poetics of meteorology at Birmingham City University.
-Her V. Press poetry pamphlet Something so wild and new in this feeling is inspired by Dorothy Wordsworth's journals.
+Runner-up in the Keats-Shelley Essay Prize 2020 and Poetry Prize 2019, she won Wolverhampton Literature Festival poetry competition and Holland Park Press’s Brexit in Poetry in 2019, and was highly commended in the Forward Prizes 2018.
+She is researching a PhD in the poetics of meteorology at Birmingham City University.
+Her first V. Press poetry pamphlet is Something so wild and new in this feeling.
+A second, (m)othersongs, is forthcoming in 2023.
 Website: sarahdoyle.co.uk.

 JOHN DUFFIN is a painter and printmaker based in London.
 Over a 35-year career he has held over 60 one-man shows of his work and won many awards including ‘Best Printmaker’ award from Sir Peter Blake.
 His work is in many public and private collections including Museum of London, V&A, Ashmolean Oxford, Fitzwilliam Cambridge and his work was recently added to the Royal Collection of the Queen.
 He's illustrator for John Dust, a poetry pamphlet with poems by Louise Warren (V. Press, 2019).